neacsum/awklib/api.md

 `fval` - numerical value
 `sval` - string value

+The current record and fields are accessed with variables named $0, $1, etc.

 ### inproc
 This is a pointer to a user-defined function returning an input character.